Ancient Olympic Events: Running, Fighting, Throwing and Chariot Races

 Javelin thrower

-Ancient Greek Olympic Running Events
+Ancient Olympic Long Jumping Events

 The "pentathlon” consisted of a 200 meter dash, broad jump, discus throw, javelin toss and a wrestling match.
 Discus were often outfit with a symbol of a owl, the symbol of Athena.
 This event was held in the modern Olympics until 1920 and later replaced with the "modern pentathlon" consisting or running, swimming, fencing, horseback riding and shooting events.